 Step 5: Create a new database on the new server

-Drag your files (which you copied during step 3) from your desktop and drop them in the corresponding directory on the new server.
+Drag the files from your computer (the ones we copied in step 3) and drop them in the corresponding directory on the new server.

-Step 8: Edit the PrestaShop config/settings.inc.php files
+Step 8: modify the config/settings.inc.php Prestashop files

-- DB_USER: User associated with the database;
+- DB_USER: the user associated with the database.

-- DB_PASSWD: The user's password;
+- DB_PASSWD: the user's password.

 Save the folder and upload it to the server.

-- File authorizations: 664
+File permissions: 664

-- Directory authorizations: 755
+Directory permissions: 755

-Step 10: Clear the cache
+Step 10: Empty the cache